Trees & Sidewalks Program

 The grade of the sidewalk is gradually raised to bridge large roots while assuring a smooth, even sidewalk surface.

-The sidewalk is reinforced with steel or fiberglass plastic rebar or wire mesh to reduce uneven joint lift due to tree roots as well as the likelihood of random cracking in the future.
+The sidewalk is reinforced with rebar or wire mesh to reduce uneven joint lift due to tree roots as well as the likelihood of random cracking in the future.

 A curving pathway around tree roots increasing the room for trees and providing a unique aesthetic value.
 This design approach is particularly advantageous in some cases as root pruning/slicing is prohibited.

-A layer of coarse gravel is installed under the new sidewalk to help reduce the build-up of condensation which in turn reduces shallow rooting.
+A layer of coarse gravel is installed under the new sidewalk to increase the space for rooting and to help reduce the build-up of condensation which in turn reduces shallow rooting.

 All excavations and concrete removals within the area of the tree are performed with extreme care.
 We employ best-of-class tree protection methods including hand and/or pneumatic excavation, exposed root protection, and minimizing soil exposure time.